Appearance in Blazor Diagram Component

 • Ellipsis: It truncates the overflown text and renders an ellipsis (“…”) to represent the clipped text.

-• Clip: The text is clipped and the overflow text will not be shown.
+• Clip: Clips the text, and the overflow text will not be shown.

 The following code sample shows how the different types of overflow property working for the different types of text wrapping.